ely-en/case-study/casestudy.md

 Additionally, identity theft has become a major issue, studies show that 1 in 4 people globally have experienced some sort of identity fraud online.
 Data breaches have become an issue, as hackers have been targeting financial institutions, to target their user base through scam calls etc, putting peoples real world money and assets on the line, and making it harder to distinguish between real company representatives and scammers, which wasn't an issue in the past as online banks didn't exist.

+#### **Summery** ####

+Overall, the World Wide Web has drastically improved access to information, communication and education, but also has its down sides and challenges such as minsinformation, privacy risks such as identity fraud and data breaches.